UniversalDependencies/docs/_el-dep/punct.md

 <!--
-What does the following regarding ellipsis mean from the UD guidelines?
+What does the following regarding ellipsis mean?
 Tokens with the relation [u-dep/punct]() always attach to content words (except in cases of ellipsis) and can never have dependents.
 -->